Oaxaca Artisanal Wool Textile Experience

 – Gratuities and tips

-– Spending money if you wish to purchase additional textiles, souvenirs or items.
+– Spending money if you wish to purchase additional textiles, souvenirs, or items.

 Supporting Local Projects with our TRiP Foundation